-Tamang Heritage Trek is newly opened, an unbeaten trail of the Langtang region.
+Tamang Heritage Trek is a new walking in the unbeaten trail of the Langtang region.
 This easy trail is a superb introduction to trekking in Nepal.
 With some of the most beautiful scenery, rich culture, and healing baths in natural hot springs.
 It allows you to explore a beautiful and remote area. you will visit the Tibetan border of the Langtang region.
 At the same time to experience the unique culture of the local-Tamang people.

 Tamang Heritage Trek will take you on a journey with amazing views of Langtang Lirung.
 Langtang Kerung, Ganesh Himal, and other Langtang Himalayan ranges.
-Which is also abundant in unspoiled nature, local monasteries and green grazing lands full of unique fauna.
-Langtang Tamang Heritage Trek region is protected by the Langtang National Park.
-The second largest national park in Nepal.
+Which is also abundant in unspoiled nature, local monasteries, and green grazing lands full of unique fauna.
+Langtang Tamang Heritage Trek region is protecting by the Langtang National Park.
+The second-largest national park in Nepal.
 As it also offers wilderness experience through beautiful landscapes of alpine terrain.
 Flat meadows and rhododendron forests.
 This region is a natural habitat of monkeys, bears, and countless yeti sightings.

-The trail of the Tamang heritage trek starts from Syabrubesi.
-Therefore It continues through Goljung, Gatlang, Thuman, Timure, and Briddim.
+The trail of the Tamang heritage trek starts from Syabrubesi.from here we will visit different villages the popular ones are Thuman, Timure, and Briddim.
 On the way, you’ll experience the true beauty of glaciers of varying sizes and high altitude lakes.
 Gosainkunda, Pravatikuda, Bhairavkunda, and Dudhkunda.
 There will be a visit to a beautiful local Tamang monastery and Parvatikunda Lake at Gatlang.
 You will also enjoy a gorgeous view from the Nagthali view Point and Timure border of Tibet.
 En route from Gatlang to Chilime, you will get a chance of bathing in the hot.
 Healing spring waters of the natural spring at Tatopani.